stevenmays/vacaro/README.md

 1. `npm run start:dev`
 1. In VSCode, click the Debug icon, and Run `Debug index.ts`

+### Helpers

+Converted the types using this: https://transform.tools/json-to-typescript

 ## Usage

 There is simplistic body validation enabled.
 If you do not send the owner and repo as a body param the request will fail.